edinburgh-napier/set09121/labs/lab5/pacman1.md

 {:class="important"}
 You might need to use .get() on the unique_ptr in your player or ghost.cpp if you are following along correctly!

+Now we have our *renderer* and *entity manager*, we need to modify our *Scene* and *GameSystem* classes to use them. the render and update function from Renderer need to be called in the update and render functions of the game system.
+The render functions of Scene and GameSystem does not need to take the window as argument.
+I let you find all the other changes.

 ### The Menu scene